 We research Chicago history and architecture like this while developing our live virtual events and custom corporate events.
 Join us for our public virtual events or book an exclusive team-building event for your private group.
 We can also create custom tours and original content creation about this Chicago topic and countless others.

 Waterways are the key to the history of Chicago transportation.
 The Chicago Portage is the small watershed which separates the Chicago River from the Des Plaines River.
 The former flowed to the Great Lakes and thence to the St. Lawrence River and North Atlantic.
 The latter is part of the enormous Mississippi River system that eventually flows out to the Gulf of Mexico.

 One of the first Europeans to explore the region, Robert de la Salle (yes, like LaSalle Street in downtown), noted that digging a small canal would link these two massive waterways.
-He is reputed to have said the following when analyzing the site of Chicago: “This will be the gate of empire, this the seat of commerce.”
+According to LaSalle, “[t]his will be the gate of empire, this the seat of commerce.”

 It was dreams like that which lead to the foundation of Chicago.
 The city grew up around the construction of the Illinois and Michigan Canal, which started construction in 1836.
 The city was formally incorporated only one year later.
 From its start, Chicago was a city built around transportation.

 Even today, the Port of Chicago is one of the largest inland sea ports in the world.
 Freighters from the Great Lakes and “salties” from the ocean call at our port to bring the grain, iron, and more to world markets.